tensorspace-team/tensorspace-converter/README.md

     ./PATH/TO/SAVE/DIR
 ```

-For a Keras model, topology and weights are saved in separated files, a topology file `xxx.json` and a weights file `xxx.hdf5`.
-Set `input_model_format` to be `topology_weights_separated`, in this case, the model have two input files, merge two file's paths and separate them with comma (.json first, .hdf5 last), and then set the combined path to positional argument `input_path`.
-Demo converter script:
+For a Keras model, topology and weights are saved in separated files, i.e. a topology file `xxx.json` and a weights file `xxx.hdf5`.
+Set `input_model_format` to be `topology_weights_separated`.
+In this case, the model have two input files, merge two file's paths and separate them with comma (.json first, .hdf5 last), and then set the combined path to positional argument `input_path`.
+The sample command script should be like:
 ```shell
 $ tensorspacejs_converter \
     --input_model_from="keras" \